isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </div>
 <p><em><sub>Class of 1948 with Ms Mitchell</sub></em>
 </p>
-<p>Over the years, the school has established a distinctive Christian culture
+<p style="text-align: justify;">Over the years, the school has established a distinctive Christian culture
 based on an ethos founded on shared beliefs and values.
 This is reflected in the following ways:
 <br>* The school chaplains are pastors from the Methodist Churches.